AIHubCentral/docs/assets/RVC/Cloud/Applio Lightning Ai.md

 <img src="../lighting.ai/12.png" alt="image" width="500">‎

 !!!
-Here is a list of how long you can use each GPU before running out of hours.
+Here is a list of how long you can use each GPU before running out of Free hours.
-- 22 hours monthly of T4 16gb
+- 75 hours monthly of T4 16gb
-- 21 hours monthly of L4 24gb
+- 31 hours monthly of L4 24gb
-- 8 hours monthly of A10G 24gb
-- 6 hours monthly of L40 48gb
+- 15 hours monthly of L40 48gb
 !!!

 ***